Yunxiang-Li/Cpp_Primer/Chapter 15. Object-Oriented Programming/Chapter 15. Object-Oriented Programming.md

 **Assuming class `D1` on page 620 had intended to override its inherited `fcn` function, how would you fix that class?
 Assuming you fixed the class so that `fcn` matched the definition in `Base`, how would the calls in that section be resolved?**

 [15.23 Solution](https://github.com/Yunxiang-Li/Cpp_Primer/blob/master/Chapter%2015.%20Object-Oriented%20Programming/Codes/15.23%20Solution.cpp)

+## Exercise 15.24

+**What kinds of classes need a virtual destructor?
+What operations must a virtual destructor perform?**

+To conclude, if we need inheritance thus the **base** class should define a virtual destructor.

+The destructor needs to be **virtual** to allow derived classes to be dynamically allocated.